mozilla/openbadges-badgekit/README.md

 - COOKIE_SECRET: Should be a large, unguessable string.
 Required.
 - PORT: The port that the BadgeKit server should listen on.
 Defaults to 3000.
 - DATABASE_DRIVER: Database driver.
-Defaults to mysql.
+Required, currently only mysql supported.

 For a MySQL database, you'll also want to set: